 In New Orleans, a Saints game in the Mercedes-Benz Superdome is an event not to be missed.
 Locals, as well as visitors, are also aware that you've got to get in the mood to enjoy this exciting sporting event to its full potential and thus make it even more enjoyable.
 How better to do this than to have a wonderful brunch or if it is an afternoon or evening game, a grand dinner at one of the nearby eating establishments that are easy walking distance to the Dome.
 So whether it is mimosas or martinis that float your boat, here are a few favorite haunts for you to sample.

-Le Pavillon Hotel, at 833 Poydras Street, welcomes Saints fans to its Crystal Room restaurant, named for its gorgeous chandeliers, with a grand breakfast menu that includes your choice of several omelets, crawfish or eggs Benedict, biscuits, and country gravy, Belgian waffles, pain perdu, and continental breakfast.
+Le Pavillon Hotel, at 833 Poydras Street, welcomes Saints fans to its newly renovated Bijoux restaurant, with a grand breakfast menu that includes your choice of several omelets, shrimp and grits or eggs Benedict, biscuits, and country gravy, Belgian waffles, pain perdu, and continental breakfast.
 Add a mimosa or bloody mary and you have a breakfast worthy of game day.
 Or choose the lunch buffet, with your choice of a soup and salad bar or a pasta bar.
 You get bread pudding with rum sauce for dessert with either one.
 All of this and only a five-minute walk to the game.

 Archie Manning's restaurant and bar in Harrah's Casino is a little further out on Poydras Street, but it's well worth the walk.
 It's a great place for anyone who loves food and sports.
 Or you can watch the game right there at Manning's courtyard tailgate.
 It has a grill, smoker, and a 13-inch mega-screen TV.
 Your seats: leather recliners.
 So grab a bite to eat before or after watching the game live at the Superdome or join the Manning's tailgate if you don't have tickets.